NOAA-GFDL/GFDL_atmos_cubed_sphere/docs/examples/README.md

 TC
 : Reed-Jablonowski TC tests, demonstrating the effect of advection schemes and numerical diffusion

+mtn_rest_100km
+: Resting atmosphere over oscilliatory topography, to diagnose pressure-gradient force truncation error on large scales

+TornadicSupercell
+: Global super-stretched grid with Toy semi-circle hodograph creating supercell thunderstorms with tornado-like vortices, demonstrating the importance of vorticity preservation at kilometer scales

+## 2D Periodic

+MountainWaveIC
+: A demonstration of how to rigorously compute thermodynamic quantities in FV3 of importance for mountain wave simulation

+mtn_schar_500m
+: Standard mountain wave over Schar topography, to demonstrate mountain-wave propagation and 2D FV3 capabilities

+mtn_rest_shear_1km
+: Resting atmosphere over Schar topography, to diagnose pressure-gradient force truncation error on small scales and errors due to hybridization of the vertical coordinate

+## 3D Doubly-periodic Cases

 DPsupercell
 : Supercell on a doubly-periodic using Weisman (WK82) sounding and a straight-line hodograph.
 Demonstrates pressure partitioning between moist, dry, and nonhydrostatic contributions.